ishapiro/aireview/README.md

    - **Append to Existing**: Add AI content to the end of existing content
    - **Refine Prompt**: Modify the prompt and generate new content
 6. The "AI Generated" checkbox is automatically checked when using AI content
+7. When summary generation is enabled, both content and summary are populated

+### Summary Generation

+The AI system can generate both detailed content and concise summaries:
+- **Summary**: Brief 2-3 sentence overview of the review
+- **Content**: Detailed markdown-formatted review content
+- **Automatic Parsing**: AI response is parsed to extract both sections
+- **Fallback**: If parsing fails, full response is used as content

 ## 🎨 PrimeVue + TailwindCSS Integration